realsetvin/vkax/doc/testnet-participation.md

 make -j$(nproc)
 ```
 > [!NOTE]
 > The build will take a long time.
-Please do not close the system while the build is working
+Please do not close the system while the script is working

 <br/>